hemalshah10/cko_batch_pipeline/README.md

 # Batch Pipeline

 ## Introduction
 For this project, the chosen database technology used was Snowflake.
 The transformation pipeline was also developed in Snowflake.
+The document provides the information and steps used to answer the questions in the challenge.

 ### Data Warehouse Design
 A star schema design was used for this data warehouse.